SantosAndrewz/AirBnB_clone/README.md

 #How to start the command Interpreter.
 - Enter the repository containing the command interpreter.
 - Enter the directory having the file of the command interpreter.
-- Using "python console.py" command run the command interpreter's script.
+- Using "./console.py" command run the command interpreter's script.
-- The showing of the command prompt indicates that the command interpreter can now accept commands.
+- The showing of the command prompt (hbnb) indicates that the command interpreter can now accept commands.

 #How to use the command interpreter.
 -While the command interpreter is still accepting commands, the use can enter commnands to manage the ojects within the AirBnB project.
 These commands include: create, show, destroy, all, update.